oeo/prompts/readme.md

 - `--json` - output in JSON format

 ### pack
-create a new archive based on the contents of the `private` directory.
+create a new archive based on the contents of the `private` directory. files included in the `.encignore` file (if it exists) are excluded from the archive.

 ```bash
 ward pack [options]